Are Binding Financial Agreements still relevant?

 When done correctly, Binding Financial Agreements remain a useful part of Family Law.
 Often agreements provide that neither party will, upon separation, seek maintenance from the other.
 Those agreements provide financial security, and are relatively simple to draft and make binding (provided the legislation is complied with).

-There are certain agreements that are fraught with danger.
+There are on the other hand certain agreements that are fraught with danger.
 An agreement prepared close to a wedding date will often be set aside if one party can demonstrate that they were put under duress to sign it.
 Agreements prepared hastily, without proper financial disclosure, are also likely to be set aside if challenged.
 If a party receives inadequate legal representation in having an agreement explained to them, or has language or other cultural difficulties in understanding the agreement, it may also be set aside.
 Finally, if the legislation is not followed to the letter, in relation to what an agreement must contain, and the advice that must be given, then it will be set aside.

 People considering entering into Binding Financial Agreements do so hoping that their assets will be protected, and they will be able to avoid litigation.
 Often, they become embroiled in lengthy litigation to set the agreement aside, only to find that the protection that they thought it afforded them did not exist.